fsaHSA & FSA accepted; best-value for top quality care

 Providers on the Klarity Health include caring, licensed PAs, MDs, NPs, LPCs, LMHCs, LCSWs, and more, trained in ADHD medicine and therapy.

-Licensed in: Florida
+Licensed in: FL

-Licensed in: Florida
+Licensed in: ND, VA, WA

 *Appointments are generally available within 24 hours.
 Free initial consultations are available only with select providers.
 Prescriptions, particularly for controlled substances, may require an in-person evaluation depending on the state of residence and current federal regulations.